Powell Scholar Program

 - Undertaken a rigorous academic curriculum - Honors, AP, and/or IB courses

-- Demonstrated superior leadership skills in two or more areas, including student government, community service or religious and cultural groups
+- Demonstrated superior leadership skills in two or more areas, including but not restricted to student government, community service, cultural groups, research or creative activities

 Students who meet these minimum criteria are encouraged to apply.
 A select number of finalists will be invited to campus to interview with the Powell Scholars selection committee.

-What if my test score doesn't meet the minimum?
+What if my test scores or GPA doesn't meet the minimum?

-Students are at a disadvantage if they do not meet the 1250 SAT or 28 ACT test score.
-Last year the average test score for the recipients was 1400 SAT or 32 on the ACT.
+Students are at a disadvantage if they do not meet the minimum requirements.
+The average test score and GPA for recipients in the past have considerably exceeded the minimum requirements.

 What kinds of leadership qualify?